alenvlahovljak/dev_connector_2.0/README.md

 > Social network for developers

-This is a MERN stack application from the "MERN Stack Front To Back" course on [Udemy](https://www.udemy.com/mern-stack-front-to-back/?couponCode=TRAVERSYMEDIA).
-It is a small social network app that includes authentication, profiles and forum posts.
+A small social network app that includes authentication, profiles and forum posts.

 # Quick Start 🚀